medialab/minet/cookbook/fetch.md

 minet fetch url urls.csv > report.csv
 ```

 But somewhere around the 1000th one, something broke, or Internet went down, or your server was shutdown by an unexpected power outage.
-This kind of things arrives.
+This kind of things happens.
 Wouldn't it be nice if we could resume the process without having to restart from scratch?

 Well you perfectly can and here is what you would need to change: